openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_quotas.rst

    | share_networks     | 10    |
    +--------------------+-------+

-The administrator can update the quotas for a specified tenant or for a specified user by providing both the ``--tenant`` and ``--user`` optional arguments.
+The administrator can update the quotas for a specific tenant, or for a specific user by providing both the ``--tenant`` and ``--user`` optional arguments.
 It is possible to update the ``snapshots``, ``gigabytes``, ``snapshot-gigabytes``, and ``share-networks`` quotas.